Home » Long Beach Recycles » Yard Trimmings & Food Scraps » Residential Organics (Green Cart) Collection

 • What can I expect when organics collection starts where I live?

 Residents are asked to place food scraps and food-soiled paper along with their yard trimmings in their new green cart instead of the trash.
 Green carts will be picked up weekly from normal collection locations.
-Customers are asked to place carts at collection locations by 6 a.m. on their regularly scheduled weekly trash collection day.
+Customers are asked to place carts at collection locations by 6 a.m. on their regularly scheduled weekly collection day.

 • Can products labeled as “compostable” or “biodegradable” go in the green cart?